hatchdotlol/hatch-api/README.md

   - Make a bucket named "pfps" and one named "assets"
 - `cargo run`

 This API has only been tested on Linux.
+2-4 GB of RAM is recommended

 ## Example use